One End and A New Beginning: From Devi Sati to Ma Shailaputri

 In many traditions, Dakshinamurthi is considered the Swaroopam or form of Adi Guru (the first Guru).

-The birth of Devi Shailaputri
+The Birth of Devi Shailaputri

-And so, they turned to Adi Parashakti (the primordial Shakti), who can infuse Chaitanya (movement) in every atom of the cosmos, including the immovable Shiva.
+And so, they turned to Adi Parashakti (the primordial Shakti), who can infuse Chaitanya (movement) in every atom of the cosmos, including the immovable Shiv.
 Pleased by Devas’ devotion and moved by their pain, Ma Adi Para Shakti (primordial energy) once again agreed to manifest as the daughter of Himavan and Mena, the king and queen of the Himalayas.

-And so, the cycle of love and creation continued.
-A new chapter began where the goddess would reunite with Lord Shiva, setting the stage for the defeat of the demon Tarakasura and the restoration of cosmic balance.
+A new chapter began with the promise that the goddess would reunite with Lord Shiv, setting the stage for the defeat of the demon Tarakasura and the restoration of cosmic balance.

 We are proud Sanatanis, and spreading Sanatan values and teachings, our core mission.
 Our aim is to bring the rich knowledge and beauty of Sanatan Dharm to every household.
-We are committed to presenting Vedic scriptural knowledge and practices in a simple, accessible, and engaging manner so that people can benefit and internalise them in their lives.
+We are committed to presenting Vedic scriptural knowledge and practices in a simple, accessible, and engaging manner so that people can benefit and internalize them in their lives.

 Leave a comment